mhaidli/mhaidli.github.io/content/blog/academicmusings/how-to-give-good-feedback.md

 * Does the paper clearly state what its contribution is?

 For guidance:
-* A good paper is one where everything makes sense, and you can easily draw a logical line between point A to point B to point C.
+* A good paper is one that clearly states what its main contribution is, whether that is its main findings, its main insights, or why this paper matters.
-* A bad paper is one full of logical fallacies, random jumps, and conclusions that are not supported by the evidence or data.
+* A bad paper leaves you wondering at the end "why did anyone write this", "who cares", and "this was a waste of time".

 ### Other areas of feedback